-- 6. - (a) There shall be a Librarian who shall with the Library and Archives Committee be responsible for the management of the College Library and Archives, for supervising the areas of the College buildings occupied by Library and Archive materials, for directing the work of the Archivist, for liaising with the
+(a) There shall be a Librarian who shall with the Library and Archives Committee be responsible for the management of the College Library and Archives, for supervising the areas of the College buildings occupied by Library and Archive materials, for directing the work of the Archivist, for liaising with the conservation consortium and for employing and directing the work of the Library staff.

-- conservation consortium and for employing and directing the work of the Assistant Librarian and other Library staff. - (b) The Librarian shall be eligible for election to an Official Fellowship under Statute 4.2(a)(i). - (c) The Librarian shall receive a stipend determined from time to time by the Governing Body. - (d) The Librarian shall convene the Library and Archives Committee and the Pictures and Chattels Sub-Committee. - (e) The Librarian shall submit a report on the Library and Archives to the Governing Body annually in Michaelmas Term. - (f) Bylaws VI.16 and VI.25 provide for the entitlement of a Librarian to live in College and also for other allowances.
+- (b) The Librarian shall be eligible for election to an Official Fellowship under Statute 4.2(a)(i). - (c) The Librarian shall receive a stipend determined from time to time by the Governing Body. - (d) The Librarian shall convene the Library and Archives Committee and the Pictures and Chattels Sub-Committee. - (e) The Librarian shall submit a report on the Library and Archives to the Governing Body annually in Michaelmas Term. - (f) Bylaws VI.16 and VI.25 provide for the entitlement of a Librarian to live in College and also for other allowances. - (g) The Librarian shall be entitled to leave of absence on full pay for one term in every ten terms of qualifying service.
+The meaning of "qualifying service" shall be that set out in Bylaw IV.35(f) with the substitution of "Librarian" for "Tutor" wherever it occurs.
+The provisions of Bylaw IV.35(b) shall also apply to this leave with the substitution of "Librarian" for "Tutor" wherever it occurs.